 }

-Inserting a MAC Mapping
+Inserting a Resolved MAC and Forwarding Queued Packets

 struct sr_arpreq *sr_arpcache_insert(struct sr_arpcache *cache,